-To transfer vessel registration the buyer must, within 21 days from the purchase date of the vessel (or a late fee penalty may apply), present in person or by mail to any Maritime operations Centre the following documents:
+To transfer vessel registration the buyer must, within 21 days from the purchase date of the vessel (or a late fee penalty may apply), present in person to any Roads and Maritime Services registry, Service NSW Centre or by mail to Parkes Agency Business Centre, PO Box 21 Parkes NSW 2870 the following documents:

 Completed and signed Transfer of Vessel Registration (located on the back of the registration certificate)

 Temporary exemption from the NSW registration requirements is available to visitors from another State, Territory or overseas.
 NSW registration is not required as long as the vessel: